 If you don’t intend to change the use of your land, through rezoning or subdivision, it is highly likely that you will be unaffected by living in a notification zone.
 Renovations, extensions, external buildings, even building a second dwelling on a block of land will not change land use in a way that requires notification.
 However, developing new suburbs on previously rural land, or building structures that concentrate numbers of people, such as schools, hospitals, aged care, child care and community centres) or certain industrial facilities within the notification zone of a pipeline have the potential to change the land use on which the pipeline design was based.
 Pipeline operators are very interested in such activities.
 It is critical that there is early communication about plans for these activities between planners, developers and pipeline operators.
 Early communication can lead to solutions that are acceptable to all parties.

 Pipeline safety and you

 Great care is taken in Australia to safeguard transmission pipelines from interference that could pose a safety risk.
 Thanks to our industry’s world-leading construction practices and pipeline operator surveillance and maintenance regimes, Australia has not experienced a fatality associated with the operation of a transmission pipeline.
-The highly successful free Dial Before You Dig service has also contributed to Australia’s impeccable safety record.
+The highly successful free Before You Dig Australia (previously Dial Before You Dig) service has also contributed to Australia’s impeccable safety record.
 In addition, the pipeline industry works closely with stakeholders such as regulators and planners to ensure any new developments and changes in land use consider the existing location of transmission and high-pressure distribution pipelines.